alibaba/BizCharts/doc_en/api/dataset.md

 # DataSet

-`DataSet` register in the global namespace.
-It is a data set constructor.
+Will registered in the global namespace.
+It is a DataSet constructor.

 ## Constants

 ### DataSet.CONSTANTS

-for example, `DataSet.HIERARCHY` is the name of the tree structure.
+For example, `DataSet.HIERARCHY` is the name of the hierarchical data structure.

 ### DataSet.connectors

-Store registered Connector（Key-value pairs）
+An array of registered Connectors（Key-value pairs）

 ### DataSet.transforms

-Store registered transform（Key-value pairs)
+Get registered transform（Key-value pairs)

 ## Classes

 ### DataSet

-constructor of dataset
+The constructor of dataset

 #### new DataSet([options])